 First time users of the DML must complete the Digital Media Lab User Agreement.
 This agreement will be kept on file at the library.
 All users of the space should be aware of and must abide by the following guidelines and policies:

 - Digital Media Lab Guidelines

-- Meeting & Study Room Policy
+- Meeting and Study Room Policy

-- Public Internet & Technology Policy
+- Computer and Internet Policy

 - U.S Copyright Law (Title 17, U.S. Code)